 - Law and social justice;

 - Human resource management and labor relations; and

 - Policy research, analytics, and communications.

 Undergraduate Public Administration Pathway Program

-Students enrolled in the Dual BAM/EMPA Degree program will have the opportunity to earn a Bachelor of Arts in Management with Public Administration Concentration , which provides a solid foundation in essential management concepts, techniques, communication, and organizational behavior, and then continue on to earn the Executive Public Administration (EMPA) , which provides a thorough understanding of the advanced processes, issues, and practices associated with the management of high-performing public service and nonprofit organizations at the municipal, regional, state, federal and international levels of governance.
-The EMPA will introduce students to the relevant set of real-world knowledge and skills required to function effectively in a managerial or executive role within such organizational settings.
-Students will learn to organize, motivate, and lead individuals in diverse public and private business enterprises.
-Those who complete the dual degree program will be in a unique position to understand and navigate the complex interactions between the public and private sectors, including policymaking, ethics, and the increasing privatization of the public sector.
+Students enrolled in the Dual BAM/EMPA Degree program will have the opportunity to earn a Bachelor of Arts in Management with Public Administration Concentration , which provides a solid foundation in essential management concepts, techniques, communication, and organizational behavior, and then continue on to earn the Executive Public Administration (EMPA) , which provides a thorough understanding of the advanced processes, polices, and practices associated with the management of inclusive and diverse public service and nonprofit organizations at the municipal, regional, state, federal and international levels of governance.
+The EMPA will introduce students to advanced real-world knowledge and skills required to function effectively in a managerial or executive role within such organizational settings.
+Students will learn to engage, motivate, and lead individuals in diverse and inclusive public and private business enterprises.
+Those who complete the dual degree program will be in a unique position to understand and navigate the complex interactions between and among business, government, and citizens in policymaking, regulation, compliance, community revitalization, and the increasing privatization of the government’s business practices.

 Declaring Program Concentrations